Competitions

 Accepted entry modes: essay, artwork, poem, short story, audio, video, musical composition, web page.

-Prizes: Ten prize recipients will participate in a ten day all-expenses paid international study tour to Türkiye in 2023.
+Prizes: Twelve prize recipients will join a funded overseas study tour in 2024.

 Coordinating and/or Sponsoring Organisation: Department of Families, Fairness and Housing.

-Opportunities for HTAV members: Teacher supervisor positions for the study tour available
+Opportunities for HTAV members: Teacher chaperone positions for the study tour available.

 Australian History Competition